junior-devleague/pop-up-penguin/README.md

         <div class="yeti"></div>
     </div>
 </body>

-What this code is doing:
+*What this code is doing:*

 These divs are defining the structure for our game.
 Each “penguin” div will be a little bump of snow hiding a penguin (or yeti).
 We will be adding the images to them in the CSS.

-Next, go to the CSS tab.
+Next, go to the styles.css file.

-Go ahead and erase the code that’s already there.
-Add the following code to the CSS tab:
+*Add the following code to the CSS tab:*

 body {
     background-color: #ccf5f5;